Payment Architecture Overview

 is_selected attribute in the

 PaymentSession entity is a boolean value that indicates whether this Payment Session was selected by the customer to pay for their purchase.
-Going back to the previous example of having Stripe and PayPal as the available Payment Providers, when the customer chooses Stripe, Stripe’s Payment Session will have
+Going back to the previous example of having Stripe and PayPal as the available Payment Processors, when the customer chooses Stripe, Stripe’s Payment Session will have

 is_selected set to true whereas PayPal’s Payment Session will have